 Past Kingman, head towards Hoover Dam, Nevada, and visit the famous dam built there in the 1930s.
 From there, take I-11 to Las Vegas, where you can explore the endless options of entertainment, art and culture the city has to offer.

 After your visit to Sin City, you can take some time to visit Death Valley National Park in California.
 From there, you may either go south to Bakersfield by Panamint Valley Road and then follow the Golden State Highway to Yosemite (all year round).

-Alternatively, you can follow 190 west to Keeler, take Highway 395 north to Lee Vining, and access Yosemite via the Tioga Pass (open in the summer months).
+Alternatively, you can follow 190 West to Keeler, take Highway 395 North to Lee Vining, and access Yosemite via the Tioga Pass Entrance (open in the summer months).

-Best places to stop between Albuquerque to Yosemite National Park
+Best places to stop between Albuquerque and Yosemite National Park